cyber-shah/graphs-paper/Report.md

 Dijkstra's algorithm is a weighted graph search algorithm that finds the shortest path between the source and the goal.
 It is similar to BFS, but instead of exploring nodes level by level, it explores nodes in order of increasing distance from the source.
 In terms of time complexity, Dijkstra’s algorithm has a worst-case time complexity of $O(VlogV+E)$, where V is the number of nodes and E is the number of edges in the graph.
 This is due to the need to maintain a priority queue of nodes to explore.

-# 6 - Emperical Analysis
+# 6 - Empirical Analysis

 ## 6.1 - Overview